DeepHiveMind/EnterpriseAI_Platform_MLOps/README.md

      --> 'Train' - Computation load distribution frameworks for '

-		- Distributed Training (e.g., using Horovod or custom template)
+		- Distributed Training (e.g., using Horovod or Sonner or custom template)
 		- Standalone tarining
 		- with support for real time Training Visualization(e.g., TensorBoard/VisualDL)
 		- on accelerated neural network hardware NVIDIA GPU/Google TPU/CPU with the leverage of NVIDIA GPU-accelerated libraries (CUDA, CuDNN)